JuliaLang/www.julialang.org/drafts/_posts/2012-02-03-integer-arithmetic.md

 ---
 layout: post
 title:  "Integer Arithmetic: Getting it Right"
-author:     <a href="http://karpinski.org/" target="_blank">Stefan Karpinski</a>
+author: <a href="http://karpinski.org/">Stefan Karpinski</a>
 ---

 In which Stefan explains common pitfalls and tricky corner cases of